-This course highlights the basic knowldege and fundamental techniques necessary for assuming the responsibilities of a surgical technologist.
+This course highlights the basic knowledge and fundamental techniques necessary for assuming the responsibilities of a surgical technologist.
 Preoperative and intraoperative patient care concepts, with both non-sterile and sterile responsibilities, are emphasized.
-This course also introduces skill development related to intrumentation, equipment, patient transportation, surgical positioning, and preoperative patient preparation.
-Prerequisites: (Test scores or ENG 102 or higher) and BIO 100 and BIO 125 and CIS 107 and SGT 100 and (MAT 119 or MAT 129 or higher) Co-requisite: SGT 202
+This course also introduces skill development related to instrumentation, equipment, patient transportation, surgical positioning, and preoperative patient preparation.
+Prerequisite: (Test Score or ENG 102 or higher) and BIO 100 and BIO 121 and BIO 125 and CIS 107 and SGT 100 and (MAT 119 or MAT 129 or MAT 130 or MAT 140 or higher)Corequisite: SGT 202